 This is the first semester of an integrated skills course which is designed for ESL or international students at an intermediate level.
 Using an integrated approach, students will improve reading, vocabulary, writing, grammar, listening comprehension, and oral communication skills.
+May not be repeated.
 SC